What is Gene Editing?

 The advantage of rAAV versus nuclease based technologies that no cleavage event occurs, which means that there is a lower risk of uncontrolled off-target modifications.
 The disadvantage of rAAV versus nucleases is that it is lower efficiency (often <1% efficiency), meaning that much more clones have to be screened to find one that is correctly targeted.

-As discussed above, many scientists use genome editing technologies for loss or gain of function analyses.
+As discussed above, many scientists use gene editing technology for loss or gain of function analyses.
 These approaches can be used to address a huge variety of questions - not least the role that a specific gene or mutation plays in a biological pathway or the pathogenesis of a disease.
 And in much the same way that scientists have done with preceeding technologies such as RNAi and transgenesis, a wide variety of read outs, such as expression, localisation, interaction and pathway activation, can be used to study the effect of the gene edit.

 At Horizon, we’d love to do everyone’s gene editing for them, and we have a range of products and services to suit different scientific needs, timelines and budgets.

-But we also know how immensely powerful genome editing technologies can be, and how bringing the capability in house can be desirable.
+But we also know how immensely powerful gene editing technologies can be, and how bringing the capability in house can be desirable.
 If you can't find what you need amongst our ready engineered cell lines and rat models, then we can supply cell line validated gRNAs and microinjection ready CRISPR reagents to help you hit the ground running, and below you'll find some resources to help get you started.